kapakym/pcloud2/README.md

 The application consists of three main parts:

 - client (there is a version on Next.js, but it is not supported at the moment) React application.
 Interaction with the server via Rest API and WebSocket
-- Nest JS server + ORM Prisma + Postges
+- Nest JS server + ORM Prisma + Postgres
 - server for processing Python media.
 Interaction with the server via Rest API

 view them in the gallery